This announcement reported by Bloomberg came after Wall Street's close today. Here is the opening:

 My view - These results are obviously impressive and should help market sentiment tomorrow.

-While Apple remains one of the best performing Autonomies (weekly & daily) it is temporarily overstretched relative to the 200-day moving average.
+While remains one of the best performing Autonomies ( weekly & daily) it is temporarily overstretched relative to the 200-day moving average.
 Consequently we may see some mean reversion towards the rising MA in coming weeks.

 Email of the day (1) - On discipline in trading: